December 14, 2015 · Written by Foodtolive Team

 This is a Jewish holiday in memory of two great events in the history of this nation: the Maccabees’ victory and the redemption of the temple of Jerusalem.
 The traditional food is latkes, potato pancakes that are cooked in oil.
 Oil reminds of the miracle that happened on those days: a small oil lamp kept burning for eight days.

 This holiday is celebrated by Muslims at the end of Ramadan fast.
 On the morning of this day, people eat dates and small pastries.
 This tradition is connected to the belief that Mohammad ate these foods at the end of his fasts.
 Another traditionally served dish is bargains, a symbol of prosperity.
 This is made from rice as well as different sorts of meat and is richly flavored with sweet dried fruits.

 This Hindu festival marks the end of the eternal struggle between the good and the evil.
 Being the symbol of the victory of kindness and light, Diwali is a happy and joyful celebration.
 The traditional food is sweets made with milk in various sizes and forms.

 Chinese New Year

-In China, this cheerful holiday of good fortune and luck is also called Spring Festival.
-People eat foods with symbolic meanings: noodles as a symbol of longevity, special rolls as a symbol of wealth, and lettuce, because this word in Chinese is pronounced similarly to “making a fortune”.
+In China, this cheerful holiday of good fortune and luck is also called the Spring Festival.
+People eat foods with symbolic meanings: noodles as a symbol of longevity, special rolls as a symbol of wealth, and lettuce because this word in Chinese is pronounced similarly to “making a fortune”.

-The symbol of this Jewish holiday is matzo, salt-free and fat-free bread.
-This is eaten to commemorate a tragic event in the Jewish history – Exodus – when, after having been freed by Pharaoh, people left Egypt with this “bread of humility”, as they call this food.
+The symbol of this Jewish holiday is matzo, salt-free, and fat-free bread.
+This is eaten to commemorate a tragic event in Jewish history – Exodus – when, after having been freed by Pharaoh, people left Egypt with this “bread of humility”, as they call this food.